Katanagatari

 Katanagatari (刀語) is a Japanese light novel series written by Nisio Isin and illustrated by Take.
 The series is published by Kodansha under the Kodansha Box imprint.
 The story revolves around a katanagari, or "sword hunt" for 12 weapons that were created by a single swordsmith.
 An anime adaptation by White Fox began airing on January 26, 2010, and consisted of 12 episodes.
 A single episode of the series was aired each month.
 NIS America have licensed the series and released the first part on a Blu-ray/DVD combo set in July 2011.
 Part two was released on September 20, 2011.
 The anime series aired once more on Fuji TV's noitamina between April and November 2013 as the block's first rerun, with a new opening and a new ending song.

 Plot and setting

-Katanagatari is the story of Yasuri Shichika, a swordsman who fights without a sword, and Togame, an ambitious young strategist who seeks to collect 12 legendary swords for the shogunate.
-Shichika is the son of an exiled war hero and the seventh head of the Kyotouryuu school of fighting who lives on the isolated Fushou Island with his elder sister, Nanami.
-Togame seeks him out because his bare-handed fighting style means that he will not be corrupted by the power of the swords.
-Togame, who has been betrayed before, convinces Shichika to accompany her on a mission to locate the Deviant Blades.
-They embark on a journey together across Edo-era Japan to collect the Deviant Blades, all wielded by formidable opponents.
+Katanagatari is the story of Yasuri Shichika, a swordsman who fights without a sword, and Togame, an ambitious young strategist.
+They traverse Edo-era Japan for the purpose of gathering 12 mythical Deviant Blades on behalf of the shogunate.
+Shichika is the son of an exiled mercenary, the last head of the Kyotouryuu school of fighting that only knows how to be a weapon, not a human being.
+Togame seeks him out even though he is the son of her father's murderer, she believes Kyotoryuu is the strongest fighting style and that she can convince him to take on the task out of love.
+Togame has been betrayed by others she's hired for money or fame, so she believes that love is the only thing that can overcome the desire to steal the collected swords from her.
+The story chronicles their travels across Japan as they hunt down the Deviant Blades.
+Together, they build their own legacies, with Shichika learning how to be a person instead of a weapon, and Togame falling in love with him, beginning to see the world past her ambitions.